Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 This is important because it keeps the ask clear.

-The PI is **not** being asked to:

-- immediately finance a large new initiative alone
-- personally fund the whole long-term vision
-- commit to a mature infrastructure center on day one

 The ask is:

 > provide the first real home so useful work can begin now and broader support can grow around it

 ## Why a PI benefits

-The strongest version of this proposal is not charity and not abstract goodwill.

-It is a practical value proposition for the PI and lab.
+The strongest version of this proposal is a practical value proposition for the PI and lab.

 ### Immediate benefit